clearcare/policies/source/sections/13-disaster_recovery_policy.md

 ## 13.2 Line of Succession

 The following order of succession to ensure that decision-making authority for the Cloudticity Contingency Plan is uninterrupted.
-The Chief Technology Officer (CTO) and VP Engineering are responsible for ensuring the safety of personnel and the execution of procedures documented within this Cloudticity Contingency Plan.
-If the CTO and VP Engineering are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or COO shall function as that authority.
+The Chief Technology Officer (CTO) and VP of Engineering are responsible for ensuring the safety of personnel and the execution of procedures documented within this Cloudticity Contingency Plan.
+If the CTO and VP of Engineering are unable to function as the overall authority or chooses to delegate this responsibility to a successor, the CEO or COO shall function as that authority.
 To provide contact initiation should the contingency plan need to be initiated, please use the contact list below.

-* Adam Leko, CTO: 608-628-2582, adam@cloudticity.com
+* Gerry Miller, Founder & CTO: 248-819-0443, gerry@cloudticity.com
-* Vince Kenney, VP Engineering: 608-886-7709, vince@cloudticity.com
+* Rob Williams, VP of Engineering: 616-558-9018, rob@cloudticity.com
-* Travis Good, CEO: 303-351-2640, travis@cloudticity.com
-* Brian Lindstrom, COO: 608-577-7003, blindstrom@cloudticity.com
+* Nicole Chaika, CFO: 248-961-0574, nicole@cloudticity.com

 ## 13.3 Responsibilities